MateuszRusowicz/MateuszRusowicz/README.md

 - Postman req setting, auth in headers and in cookies, variables and documentation printing
 - Authentification and Authorisation of passwords using saliting and hashing (bcrypt and JWT library)
 - online payment using Stripe and Stripe Webhooks
+- app deployment using netlify, vercel and basics of Docker